CrazyTurret/ProjectRed/README.md

 # ProjectRed
-Top secrAet gaming project made by a bunch of fools
+Top secret gaming project made by a bunch of fools

 ## Project Version Goals
 These are the list of goals for each version of the game.
 Will be updated as time goes on.